Watch that door!

 If you are injured, stay calm and get off the road immediately.
 As soon as you can, write down the crash particulars.
 Record the time and place of the incident, the driver’s details and those of the person getting out of the car (if it was a passenger); the car’s registration number, make and model; and details of any witnesses.
 Sign and date the record and get it witnessed, as it may be useful later if there is a dispute.
 Always be sure to report the crash to the police, even if you can walk away relatively unharmed.

-Bicycle Network Victoria’s Kath Struthers commented, “Our members, and Bicycling Western Australia members, can contact their membership organisation for legal advice and help with making insurance claims, and with assistance in writing letters of demand.
+Bicycle Network’s Kath Struthers commented, “Riders should contact their membership organisation for legal advice and help with making insurance claims, and with assistance in writing letters of demand.

-“A car door crash is classified as an ‘accident involving a motor vehicle in the act of driving’ by Victoria’s Transport Accident Commission, following lobbying by Bicycle Network Victoria.
+“A car door crash is classified as an ‘accident involving a motor vehicle in the act of driving’ by Victoria’s Transport Accident Commission, following lobbying by Bicycle Network.